+Print Name:

-Print Name: I permit the Lake Erie College of Osteopathic Medicine, aka LECOM, to use photographs and/or video taken of me.
-I understand that these photographs and/or video will be used for the promotion of LECOM.
-I release LECOM from all liability for the taking and use of the photographs and/or video.
-Witness Signature Date Parent must sign for consent for mir r under age 18
+taken of me.
+I understand that these photograph dicine, aka LECOM, to use photographs and/or video is and/or video will be used for the promotion of itaking and use of the photographs and/or video.

+Signature Date

+Witness Signature Date

+Parent must sign for consent for minor under age .
+18